girishmm/visual-analytics/README.md

 json
 - change module style to ES modules from CommonJS modules (import and export keyword instead of require)
+- scrollable bar chart as too many mechanics squish it
 - interactive barplot (if time)

 ![Barplot of rating by mechanic](img/grouping-chart.png)